gentgeen/Bb_api_scripts/README.md

 running through loops, logic checks for processing, etc)

 Before using, you will need to edit the assets/config.example.php file.
-	-- put in your own URL, Key and Secret in the CONSTANTS section -- Review the COMMON VARIABLES section to adjust for your own needs -- save file as "config.php"
+   - put in your own URL, Key and Secret in the CONSTANTS section
+   - Review the COMMON VARIABLES section to adjust for your own needs
+   - save file as "config.php"

 Three of the scripts are specifically designed and included to illustrate the process.
 I did not user functions, or lots of options for their usage.
 They should be easy enough to read for novices to get an idea and (hopefully) allow you to come up with your own scripts based on your own schools needs.
-	DeleteCourses.php -- takes a CSV as input, sends the "DELETE" option the the API
+  - DeleteCourses.php -- takes a CSV as input, sends the "DELETE" option the the API
-	FixLang.php -- Creates the neccessary JSON file to send along with the API call.
+  - FixLang.php -- Creates the necessary JSON file to send along with the API call.
 It sends the "PATCH" command to update a user record.
-	UserInfo.php -- Takes a username as input, and returns the user's JSON info file as a PHP array.
+  - UserInfo.php -- Takes a username as input, and returns the user's JSON info file as a PHP array.

 ------------------------------------
 POWERSHELL